 This Pumpkin Life Cycle printable is a perfect activity to offer students in the fall.
 It features clear photographs of each stage of the life cycle.
 In addition to using the set of 3-part cards for teaching vocabulary, you may decide to hang control cards (labeled pictures) on display.
 Alternatively, place them on your nature table for children to explore, build the life cycle sequence and retell the stages using new vocabulary.

 - Pumpkin life cycle coloring, cutting, and pasting worksheet (color and blackline)

 - Pumpkin life cycle tracing strips

-- Parts of a pumpkin poster minus labels
+- Parts of a Pumpkin student activity page

-- Parts of a pumpkin tracing & independent writing
+- Parts of a Pumpkin tracing & independent writing worksheet

 Age: Preschool ages 3 – 6 years

 Invite your students to make their My Book of Pumpkin Life Cycle booklet or work with the blackline worksheet included in the printable.